 Many of you are just starting to breastfeed, and you will probably breastfeed your baby in this most typical position, the cradle hold.

-- Place your baby’s head on your forearm in the wrist area, so that the hand of the side where you are feeding rests on your baby’s back and not on her bottom.
-This is an important detail, because when you put your hand on the bottom, the baby lies too high.
+- Place your baby’s head on your forearm in the wrist area so that the hand on the side where you are feeding rests on your baby’s back and not on her bottom.
+This is an important detail because when you put your hand on the bottom, the baby lies too high.

-- Her body has to be aligned: you could draw an imaginary straight line from her ear, over her shoulder and up at her hip.
-If we imagine ourselves drinking from a water bottle again, think that it can be very uncomfortable to drink and swallow with our head twisted on our shoulder.
+- Her body has to be aligned: you could draw an imaginary straight line from her ear, over her shoulder, and up at her hip.
+If we imagine ourselves drinking from a water bottle again, think that it can be very uncomfortable to drink and swallow with our head twisted on our shoulders.

-- When your baby opens her mouth, she will make several opening movements, not all of them will be ideal, so you have to wait and see which second she opens her mouth most.
+- When your baby opens her mouth, she will make several opening movements; not all of them will be ideal, so you have to wait and see which second she opens her mouth the most.

 - Try to keep the nipple at the height of her nose, directed to her palate.
 If you draw an imaginary straight line, the nipple should touch the palate crown.

-- The nose and chin should touch your breast while feeding, and don’t worry, the baby will get enough air, because babies know how to breath while they eat and as long as the back of their head is free from obstructions, they will tilt their head backwards to breath.
+- The nose and chin should touch your breast while feeding and don’t worry, the baby will get enough air because babies know how to breathe while they eat, and as long as the back of their head is free from obstructions, they will tilt their head backward to breathe.
 That’s why it is so important that they don’t have anything behind their head that prevents this movement.